Pawsitivity Service Dogs, founded in St. Paul, MN in 2012, provides life-saving service dogs to veterans and first responders at no cost.

-What Sets Us Apart: Our Proven Impact
+What Sets Us Apart

 Below is a quick comparison of how our organization stands out.

-Feature Pawsitivity Service Dogs for Veterans
+Metrics | Pawsitivity Service Dogs for Veterans |

-Financial Transparency Annual reports, 990s, and CPA reviews on website.
+Financial Transparency | ✅ Annual reports with financials, 990s, and CPA reviews on website. |

-Program Spending Ratio 84% (A-rating by CharityWatch).
+Program Spending Ratio | ✅ 84% ("A" rating by CharityWatch). |

 Your donation will train lifesaving service dogs for:

-Veterans with Multiple Disabilities
+Veterans with Disabilities

 “I trained with Pawsitivity Service Dogs in 2019 and received the trained service dog, Daniel, an adult black Labrador Retriever, to partner with in support of my PTSD received during combat in my service with the U.S. Army during OIF I and OEF VII.